arayabrain/multiagent-bmi-webui-collab/README.md

 ## Acknowledgments

 This system extends work by **Araya Inc.** and the **Yanagisawa Lab, Osaka University** for real-time control of robotic systems via BMI interfaces.

+## License

+This project is based on collaborative research and is intended for academic and educational use only.